tinyzimmer/btrsync/README.md

 		panic(err)
 	}

-	// The above will block until the stream errors or finishes, but we can use a wait group to be safe anyway wg.Wait()
+	// The above will block until the stream errors or finishes,
+	// but we can use a wait group to be safe anyway or if we wanted to
+	// also run the receive in a goroutine. wg.Wait()
 	close(errs)
 	for _, err := range errs {